The consumption of alcohol adversely has a number of effects on the various types of our blood cells along with their designated functions.

 Furthermore, excessive and long-term consumption of alcohol can and does interfere with a variety of metabolic, biochemical, and physiological processes that involve blood cells.

-While this can be somewhat balanced through diet, the overall medical consequences of alcohol-related side effects can be extremely severe.
+While this can be somewhat balanced through diet, and also a good natural supplement regimen, the overall medical consequences of alcohol-related side effects can be extremely severe.
 These effects include fibrinolysis, impaired blood clotting, and serious bacterial infections.

 These conditions can cause excessive internal and external bleeding, and place the patient at a higher risk of a stroke.
 However, abstinence can help in reversing any of alcohol’s effects on blood cell functioning and hematopoiesis.